notofonts/noto-docs/src/descriptions/NotoSansBengali.md

-Noto Sans Bengali is a sans serif design for texts in the Bangla (Bengali) script.
+Noto Sans Bengali is a unmodulated (“sans serif”) design for texts in the Bangla (Bengali) script.
 It has multiple weights and widths, contains 695 glyphs, 17 OpenType features, and supports 173 characters from 5 Unicode blocks.